 The Launch of Facebook Local Search is Here!

-Facebook, with over 2 billion active users on their social networking platform, has achieved unparalleled success in terms of connecting people and “bringing the world closer together”.
+Facebook, with over 2 billion active users on its social networking platform, has achieved unparalleled success in terms of connecting people and “bringing the world closer together”.

 A Race Towards Social-Local-Search